-Most of the areas bus services are with Stagecoach West.
+Most of the Forest of Dean bus services are with Stagecoach West.
 I have always been able to travel with my canine friend on many routes in the Forest.
 They charge £1 per journey for pets to travel.
 However, I think it is a shame they don’t sell doggie day riders as they do for humans.

 Dog Friendly Pubs & Restaurants in The Forest of Dean

 Finding a dog-friendly place to eat and drink can sometimes be a challenge, so we have built this section from my research with the puppy in tow.
 This includes Forest of Dean restaurants, pubs, cafes and other eateries.
-Some places allow canine guests inside, others limited to outdoor areas only, and some embrace the concept and have treats and water bowls for dogs.
+Some places allow canine guests inside, others are limited to outdoor areas only, and some embrace the concept and have treats and water bowls for dogs.

 Miners Arms Whitecroft

 A pub that I have visited a few times and always welcoming, serving excellent food and provide wonderful service.
 They allow our canine friends inside and in both front and rear gardens.
 I would love to return for a meal out and try their mixed grill, which includes; Lambchop, steak, sausage, gammon with home-made chips, onion rings, tomato, and mushrooms. https://www.theminersarmswhitecroft.com/